input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 +      --     -- transferred from sidechain to mainchain at most once
 +      }
 ```
-Note that `PostBoxMerkleTreeEntry` has an address `targetAddress` to send the
+Note that `PostBoxMerkleTreeEntry` contains enough information to send some
-    data from `postBoxData` to.
+    data (`postBoxData`) to some address (`targetAddress)`.
-Also, if we require that the data can be transferred from sidechain to mainchain at most once,
+Also, if we require that the data can be transferred from sidechain to
-    then we would need to include `previousMerkleRoot` and verify that this
+    mainchain at most once, then we would need to include `previousMerkleRoot` and
-    transaction is being inserted in the distributed set for the first time.
+    verify that this transaction is being inserted in the distributed set for the
+    first time.

-Then, `PostBoxToken` will take as redeemer a Merkle proof `merkleProof` which
+Then, `PostBoxToken` will take as redeemer a Merkle proof, say `merkleProof`, which
     shows that the cbor of a `PostBoxMerkleTreeEntry`, say
     `postBoxMerkleTreeEntry`, is in a Merkle root.
-Using the `postBoxMerkleTreeEntry`, the `PostBoxToken` will mint only if the
+Using the `postBoxMerkleTreeEntry`, `PostBoxToken` will mint only if the
     following are all satisfied.

 - There exists a transaction output `targetAddress` with `postBoxData` as
   datum and `PostBoxToken` is paid to this address.